damionfury/b64py/README.md

 ## Roadmap
 1. Make a function that can base64 encode a string [done]
 2. Make a function that can base64 decode a string [done]
-3. Modify the functions to work with any data [in progress]
+3. Modify the functions to work with any data [done]
-4. Turn it into a module that can be imported.
+4. Turn it into a module that can be imported. [in progress]

 ## Where am I at?
-Step 2 is done.
+Step 3 is done.
+Now to learn how to make it a module.

 ## Can I use this?
 Yes, but why?
 There is no rational reason for you to use this.
 Still – if you're dead set on making bad decisions – it's licensed CC0.
 I'd kinda prefer you left my name out of it.

+## How do I use this?
+Right now, you can't.
+Eventually you could import it if you were crazy enough.